According to recent research by the Canada Mortgage and Housing Corporation (CMHC), more Canadians are planning on paying down their mortgages sooner.

 Three quarters of the participants in the CMHC research felt that it was “very important” to pay off their mortgages as soon as possible and 39% had a set payment higher than required.

 I believe that reducing your cost of lending (through lowering your interest cost) is something to consider regardless of the investment strategy you are following.
-This will help put more cash towards building equity in your investment property instead of finding a rental property.
+This will help put more cash towards building equity in your investment property.

 But should you accelerate, top up your payments and/or shorten you amortization?